JJJcfff/Tower-of-the-Betrayer/README.md

 - Try to find a better asset and enable animation of the Home Scene character
 - Add particle effects when enemy dies
 - Add sound of sword/staff shooting as necessary
+- Solve UI Display Bug (seems like the web rendered is not in correct ratio)

 ## Development